xpdustry/javelin/README.md

 ## Description

-A simple and fast communication system for Mindustry servers, enabling powerful features such as global chats and synced moderation.
+A simple and fast communication system for Mindustry servers, enabling powerful features such as global chats, synced moderation, discord integrations, etc...

 ## Usage

 ### First set up

-1. Install the plugin on all the servers you wish to link and start them, it will create the necessary config files in the `./distributor/plugins/xpdustry-javelin-plugin` directory.
+1. Install the plugin on all the servers you wish to link and start them, it will create the necessary config files in the `./javelin` directory.

-2. Choose a main server and generate a secret key with the `javelin server generate-secret` command.
+2. For the Javelin server, you can create one in one of your mindustry servers by setting `fr.xpdustry.javelin.server.enabled` to true in the `./javelin/config.properties` config file.
+   Also set `fr.xpdustry.javelin.server.port` for the port.

-   Once generated, stop the main server and set the following values in the `server-config.properties` file :
+3. Once the server is set up, register your users with the `javelin-server-user-add` command.

-    - `javelin.server.enabled` to `true` to enable the server.

-    - `javelin.server.secret` to the generated secret key.

-3. Start the main server again, and add the servers you wish to link with the `javelin server add <name>` command.
-It will generate a token for each server so copy them and set the following values in the `client-config.properties` file of the servers :
+   They are stored in a binary file (`./javelin/users.bin`) by default.
+Passwords are encrypted so no worries about security in most cases.

+4. For each Mindustry server that need to connect to Javelin, in the config file, set :

-- `javelin.client.enabled` to `true` to enable the client.
+   - `fr.xpdustry.javelin.client.enabled` to true.

+   - `fr.xpdustry.javelin.client.username` with its registered username.

+   - `fr.xpdustry.javelin.client.password` with its registered password.

-- `javelin.client.token` to the generated token.
+   - `fr.xpdustry.javelin.client.address` with the server address.

-> You also need to create a client for the main server.
+5. Now, your Javelin network should be ready, enjoy.

-4. Restart all the servers and now, they all should be linked.
-If you have errors, turn on debug with the `config debug true` command and try again.
-If you can't figure out the problem, I'll be happy to help you in the **#support** channel of the [Xpdustry Discord server](https://discord.xpdustry.fr).
+   > If you need any help, We'll be happy to help you in the **#support** channel of the [Xpdustry Discord server](https://discord.xpdustry.fr).

-The plugin offers a global chat command by default with `/global <message>` or `/g <message>`.

-### Managing service access

-Javelin communicates using endpoints, where messages are handled.
-You can regulate the access of specific endpoints with blacklists and whitelists.

-To do so, use the
-commands `javelin server blacklist/whitelist add/remove <name> <namespace> <subject>` where :

-- `name` is the server name.

-- `namespace` is the internal name of the plugin responsible for the endpoint (
-  example: `xpdustry-javelin`).

-- `subject` is the name of the specific handler that handles the message (example: `global-chat`).

-So if you want, for example to disable the built-in global chat command for a specific server, do `javelin server blacklist add <server> xpdustry-javelin global-chat`.

-### Api
+### Javelin API

 It's very simple.